 Application modernization is repurposing, consolidation, or refactoring of legacy programming or software code.
 It helps to create new or value from existing applications to align them more closely with business needs.
-In addition, application modernization updates legacy applications to scalable, resilient environments to meet user expectations as they evolve.
+In addition, application modernization services update legacy applications to scalable, resilient environments to meet user expectations as they evolve.
 You can do this using modern technology stacks, including the cloud.
+Application modernization services can aid businesses to the cloud.

 Application modernization is sometimes also called legacy modernization or legacy application modernization.